nurpax/slimgui/docs/apiref.md

 ### Windows

 - `begin()` = push window to the stack and start appending to it. `end()` = pop window from the stack.
-- Passing `closable = True` shows a window-closing widget in the upper-right corner of the window, which clicking will set the boolean to false when clicked.
 - You may append multiple times to the same window during the same frame by calling `begin()`/`end()` pairs multiple times.
 Some information such as `flags` or `closable` will only be considered by the first call to `begin()`.
 - `begin()` returns `False` to indicate the window is collapsed or fully clipped, so you may early out and omit submitting anything to the window.
 Always call a matching `end()` for each `begin()` call, regardless of its return value!